bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You learned that you can combine more than one selector, so you can apply rules to elements based on their relationship with one another.

-That\'s neat.
+That&apos;s neat.
 With pseudo-class selectors, you can improve the interactivity of your webpages without having to add overly advanced styling.